James Scarth Gale

-James S. Gale (February 19, 1863 – January 31, 1937; in modern Korean 제임스 스카스 게일, in old Sino-Korean characters 奇一 (기일)) was a Canadian Presbyterian missionary, educator and Bible translator in Korea.
+James S. Gale (February 19, 1863 – January 31, 1937) was a Canadian Presbyterian missionary, educator and Bible translator in Korea.

+In old Sino-Korean, he was known as Ki Il (Korean: 기일; Hanja: 奇一).

 Early life

 Gale was born on February 19, 1863, in Alma, Ontario, Canada.
 His father John Gale was a Scottish immigrant who moved to Canada in 1832.
 His Pennsylvania Dutch mother Miami Bradt was from Hamilton, Ontario.
 Together they had six children, of which James was the fifth.

 In 1882 Gale entered St. Catharine's Collegiate Institute, St. Catharines, Ontario.
 From 1884 to 1888 Gale studied arts at the University of Toronto, including the summer of 1886 at the Collège de France, Paris on a language course.
 During his first year of study he heard Dwight L. Moody preach and was deeply impressed.
 Gale graduated with a B.A. from the University College of the University of Toronto in 1898.